bburky/NAS/docs/index.md

 # Shuck hard drives

 These instructions did not cover the hard drives themselves.
 I used some 8TB drives from shucked from inside Western Digital EasyStore external hard drives.
-Internally these drives contain a white labeled disk equivalent to a WD red.
+Internally these drives contain a white labeled disk equivalent to a WD Red.

 The only quirk these drives have is that they require that the  3.3V line on pin 3 of the SATA power connector to actually follow the SATA spec.
 Active high on this pin is used to signal to the drive that it should power down.
 Some enclosures connect it to 3.3V permanently and the disks will not power up.
 In cheaper enclosures like the one I use, there is no 3.3V line at all and there is no problem.